Office Security Audit: 4 Steps to Reduce Risk

-Keeping your workplace secure is very important as it can save you unnecessary costs.
+Keeping your workplace secure is the first step to saving you unnecessary costs.
 Reports from the National Safety Council show that over two million persons are victims of workplace assaults annually.
-Another report has shown that low physical security in a company can expose the company to cybercriminal activities.
-Presently, cybercrime is rising, costing US businesses a whopping sum of 6.9 billion dollars annually.
+On top of physical security, ignoring cybersecurity will expose your company to cybercriminal activities.
+Cybercrime is rising, costing US businesses a whopping sum of 6.9 billion dollars annually.

-From these statistics, you can tell the importance of functional physical security systems in your workplace.
+These statistics magnify the importance of functional security systems in your workplace.

 The first step is knowing what your workspace needs protection against.
-Knowledge of the potential security threats in your workplace will enable make the right decision regarding the security technology to install.
-Here are some of the most common security threats in offices;
+Knowledge of the potential security threats in your workplace will enable you to make the right decision regarding what security technology to install.
+Here are some of the most common physical and digital security threats in offices.

 - Burglary and theft